KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

   xBond is a PRC20 token that represents your share of the PLSX (PulseX’s native token) held in a decentralized smart contract.
 It’s like a ticket that proves you own a piece of the PLSX vault.

 - **How to Get xBond?**
   For the first 180 days after the contract is deployed, anyone can mint xBond by depositing PLSX.
-You get 1 xBond for every 1 PLSX you deposit, minus a small 0.5% fee that helps kickstart liquidity pools.
+You get 1 xBond for every 1 PLSX you deposit, minus a small 0.5% fee.
   **Example:** Deposit 1,000 PLSX → receive 995 xBond (after the 0.5% fee).

   After 180 days, minting stops forever.
 The only way to get xBond is to buy it on a decentralized exchange (DEX) like PulseX.